Doctor of Physical Therapy

 The North Central College DPT

 The program seeks to enroll students who embody the mission, vision, values, and commitment of the Program.
 As a physical therapy student, you will explore the clinical skills necessary for patient/client management and patient/client care to work in a clinical setting.
-You will learn an evidence-based-practice approach to clinical care to best prepare you to be an excellent physical therapist.
+You will learn an evidence-informed-practice approach to clinical care to best prepare you to be an excellent physical therapist.
 Prospective students are individuals who:

-- Desire to serve society as an excellent physical therapist in the health care environment.
+- Desire to serve society as an excellent physical therapist in the healthcare environment.

 - Embrace the idea of a liberal arts foundation as part of the DPT education to enhance their ability to serve society regardless of the physical therapy environment they plan to pursue employment in the future.